-When continuation of pregnancy is a risk to the life of a pregnant woman or could cause grave injury to her physical or mental health;
+When the continuation of the pregnancy is a risk to the life of a pregnant woman or could cause grave injury to her physical or mental health;

 When pregnancy is caused due to rape (presumed to cause grave injury to the mental health of the woman);

-When pregnancy is caused due to failure of contraceptives used by a married woman or her husband (presumed to constitute grave injury to mental health of the woman).
+When pregnancy is caused due to failure of contraceptives used by a married woman or her husband (presumed to constitute a grave injury to the mental health of the woman).

 19. Right against female foeticide

-The main purpose of enacting the Pre-Conception and Pre-Natal Diagnostic Techniques (Prohibition of Sex Selection) Act, 1994act is to ban the use of sex selection techniques after conception and prevent the misuse of prenatal diagnostic technique for sex selective abortions.
+The main purpose of enacting the Pre-Conception and Pre-Natal Diagnostic Techniques (Prohibition of Sex Selection) Act, 1994act is to ban the use of sex selection techniques after conception and prevent the misuse of a prenatal diagnostic technique for sex-selective abortions.